 Before Game 8 at Comiskey Park in Chicago, Illinois, players were threatened.
 Williams, who was starting the pivotal game, was visited by an anonymous hitman, according to Eliot Asinof’s book Eight Men Out.
 He took the mound and was shelled for four runs in the first inning.
 Cincinnati won the ball game, 10-5, and the series.

 The 1920 season played out normally until news broke in August that a game between the Chicago Cubs and Philadelphia Phillies was fixed.
-That led to the grand jury investigation of the 1919 World Series and a trial the following year.
+That led to the grand jury investigation of the 1919 World Series and the Black Sox trial the following year.

 Eight players were named — they became known as the “Eight Men Out” — though all were found not guilty by the jury.